• Home

 Lesson 6 - The Boston Massacre or the Incident on King Street.

 On 5 March 1770, a dispute broke out between a group of soldiers and some citizens.
 The soldiers opened fire.
 Five people were killed and seven were injured.
-This became known as the Boston massacre and passed into American folklore as an example of British cruelty.
+This became known as the Boston massacre and passed into American folklore as an example of British cruelty and is another foundational myth.

 1. Are there any similarities in the four versions of events?
 Do the authors agree on anything?
 Explain your answer using examples from the sources.